 Believe it or not, news spreads.
 If someone loves your email content, he or she might recommend you to someone else.
 The better your emails, the more signups you’ll get — and without spending money on a paid email list.

-Sure, SEO and ads still matter, but even if you’re spending money to generate more email subscriptions, you’ll come out ahead.
+Even if you’re spending money to generate more email subscriptions, you’ll come out ahead.
 Just make sure you’re clever and engaging when you target your followers or desired audience.

 If you don’t have the cash to spend on ads, no sweat.
 Just use the organic methods we’ve talked about throughout this article to grow your email list.
 Don’t buy subscribers.
 Bring them to you with quality content.

-5. Create attractive headlines
+5. Create attractive landing page headlines

 Attractive headlines employ unusual verbs and adjectives and make your promise clear.
 They speak directly to your target audience.